scienceuntangled/editry/README.md

 remotes::install_github("scienceuntangled/editry")
 ```

-Before `editry` can be used, you also need to install the `editly` npm
+Before `editry` can be used, you either need to install the `editly` npm
+package, or to have docker running on your system with an `editly`
-package.
-You only need to do this once:
+docker image pulled.
+You only need to do this once.

+To install `editly` npm:

 ``` r
 library(editry)